swiftlang/swift/docs/valref.rst

 There are two obvious choices for non-``class`` instance variables passed to a ``ref`` parameter:

-1. Copy the value to the heap
+1. Copy the value to the heap (essentially ref-boxing a copy)
 2. Make it illegal

 I'm not sure which is better.